bright/new-www/content/blog/how-to-inject-navigation-argument-directly-into-view-model-with-jetpack-compose-and-hilt.md

 published: false
 language: en
 ---
-When using the Jetpack Compose navigation you may sooner or later come across the problem of passing arguments between the screens.
-The solution is fairly well described in the official Android documentation that you can find here: https://developer.android.com/jetpack/compose/navigation
+**When using the Jetpack Compose navigation you may sooner or later come across the problem of passing arguments between the screens.
+The solution is fairly well described in the official [Android documentation](https://developer.android.com/jetpack/compose/navigation).**

 # The problem